davquar/Architetture2/Homeworks/HW3/README.md

 ## Function 2: resolve a step and modify the tree

-Given the vector's address, it should simplify the expression, following these rules:
+Given the vector's address, it should resolve **one step** of the expression, following these rules:

 - Replace the operators that have numeric children, with the result of that operation;
 - Mark the evaluated children with `-666`.